 The inn at Turkey Run State Park is very nice.
 They have a great buffet for all meals or you can order off their menu.
-The park is beautiful and very clean.
-If you go when it is warm they have a very nice campground also.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.